Af-suarezc/express-test/README.md

-# CLI- IP Subnet Mask validator
+# WEb app for IP & Subnet Mask validator

-This project validates if the ip mask provided by the user is /24 CIDR Standard or not.
+This project validates if the ip mask provided by the user is mask /24 CIDR Standard or not.

 ## Getting Started
 Please download the files, set your working directory where the files are located and then just run this by using